sm3/cs6310-project2/README.md

     java -cp <path to the executable> EarthSim.Demo <options>

-For best results for a project compiled using Eclipse, from the cs6310-project2 directory try:
+For best results for a project compiled using Eclipse or the instructions above, from the cs6310-project2 directory try:

     java -cp ./bin EarthSim.Demo -s -p -r